dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 ### Part 3 -- Setting up the API
 Now run `yarn dev` in terminal, then if you open up <http://localhost:9090/> in your browser, you should see the SA7 assignment.
 Now, let's fetch all the polls.
+@Miho add explanation as to whats happening in the code here for the eraseDatabaseOnSync method:
 Open up `server.js` and add the following to the top:

 ```